philippelt/netatmo-api-python/usage.md

 Copy the lnetatmo.py file in your work directory (or use pip install lnetatmo).

-Authentication data can be supplied with 4 different methods :
+Authentication data can be supplied with 4 different methods (each method override any settings of previous methods) :

  1. Some or all values can be hard coded in the library source (and default to empty strings).
 If you use this method, you are back to the initial suggested method.
 It would be nice to switch to other methods to isolate credentials and ease library upgrades.
- 2. Some or all values can be overriden in a ~/.netatmo.credentials file containing the keys in JSON format
+ 2. Some or all values can be overriden in a ~/.netatmo.credentials (in your platform home directory) file containing the keys in JSON format

         $ cat .netatmo.credentials   # Here all values are defined but it is not mandatory {